 Previously, Haggman was an award-winning journalist covering issues of local and national importance.
 He initially covered legal affairs for the Daily Business Review in Miami before moving to the Miami Herald, where he spent nearly eight years covering real estate and local politics, and worked as an investigative reporter.
 Haggman won numerous awards for his work, including a Gerald Loeb Award, the highest honor in business journalism.
 In his last two years at the Miami Herald, he twice won the President’s Award, which honors the best work in the McClatchy newspaper chain.

 In his last full year as a journalist, the Miami New Times named him as the Best Miami Herald Reporter in its annual “Best of Miami” awards.

 Haggman serves on the boards of Endeavor Miami, Florida Philanthropic Network, The LAB Miami and the Patricia and Phillip Frost Museum of Science in Miami.
 Haggman is an advisory board member of New Leaders Council Miami and The Miami Foundation’s “Our Miami” initiative.
 He is also a founding member of TEDxMiami, which has presented programs to sold-out audiences each of the last four years.
 Haggman is a longtime volunteer with Big Brothers Big Sisters of Greater Miami.

-Matt has a bachelor of arts from Tulane University and a law degree from Vermont Law School.
-He and his wife Danet Linares live in Miami.
+He earned a Bachelor of Arts from Tulane University and a law degree from Vermont Law School.
+Haggman and his wife, Danet Linares, live in Miami.